I Couldn't Become a Hero, So I Reluctantly Decided to Get a Job: Light novels

 The light novels are written by Jun Sakyou, and illustrated by Masaki Inuzumi.
 It was published by Fujimi Shobo.
 Its original run began on January 20, 2012, and finished on July 20, 2014, with 10 total volumes.

 Anime

 The anime television series aired in Japan from October 5 to December 21, 2013.
 It was produced by Asread and directed by Kinji Yoshimoto, with Masashi Suzuki handling series composition and writing the scripts, Tetsuya Takeuchi designing the characters and Hiroaki Tsutsumi and Masaru Yokoyama composing the music.
-There are a total of 12 episodes + 1 OVA overall.
+There are a total of 12 episodes and 1 OVA.